-8.33 The existing site consists of soft landscaping which is bordered by established trees and shrubs adding to the overall amenity value and also providing a good

-- degree of screening to the site.
-The proposed landscape design protects most of existing trees and provides a large variety of bushes and hedges.
-A landscaping and planting plan has been submitted, details of which can be captured through use of a planning condition. - 8.34 The works should be undertaken in accordance with the Arboriculture Report and Impact Assessment recommendations and this has been conditioned.
-It is also recommended that a detailed tree protection plan be submitted for approval. - 8.35 As regards wildlife, it is recommended for an informative to be placed on the decision notice to advise the applicant to see the standing advice by Natural England in the event protected species are found on site.
+- 8.37 The site is bordered by established trees and shrubs adding to the overall amenity value and also providing a good degree of screening.
+The proposed landscape design protects most of the existing trees and provides a large variety of bushes and hedges.
+A landscaping and planting plan has been submitted and can be conditioned. - 8.38 The works should be undertaken in accordance with the Arboriculture Report and Impact Assessment recommendations and this has been conditioned.
+It is also recommended that a detailed tree protection plan be submitted for approval. - 8.39 As regards wildlife, it is recommended for an informative to be placed on the decision notice to advise the applicant to see the standing advice by Natural England in the event protected species are found on site.